OnlyJ22/StudyToWGU/CS 109/Ch6.md

   * Can access both static and instance members.
 * The `main` method is static to serve as the program's entry point.

----

-Let me know when you're ready for the next topic.
-Here is your content on **Modular & Object-Oriented Programming in Java**, formatted according to your requested structure:

----

 ### Section 7: Modular & Object-Oriented Programming

 ---